sebasfalcone/better-work-notes/Dessign_Patterns.md

 Try to make every class responsible for a single part of the functionality provided by the software, and make that responsibility entirely encapsulated (*hidden within*) by the class.

-If a class does too many things, you have to change it every time one of these things change.
+If a class does too many things, you have to change it every time one of these things changes.
 While doing this you are risking other parts of the class which you didn't intend to change.

 #### Example
 The `Employee` class has several reasons to change.
-One might be related to the main job of the class, that is *managing employee data*.
-Another reason is that the format of the *timeSheet* may change, requiring you to change the code withing the class.
+One might be related to the main job of the class, which is _managing employee_ data*.
+Another reason is that the format of the *timeSheet* may change, requiring you to change the code within the class.

 ![Single_responsibility_principle_bad](./Resources/SOLID/Single_responsibility_principle_bad.jpeg)

-Solve the problem by moving the behavior related to printing time-sheet reports into a separated class.
+Solve the problem by moving the behavior related to printing time-sheet reports into a separate class.

 ![Single_responsibility_principle_good](./Resources/SOLID/Single_responsibility_principle_good.jpeg)